smileart/sanigate/README.md

 ## ☣️ Usage

 The usage is fairly straightforward.
 You simply pipe the script through the tool, and optionally decide if you want to pass it along to the next pipe.
 Under the hood, it interacts with the OpenAI API to generate a summary of the script, identifying and summarizing its apparent security risks.

+- ℹ️ Get your OpenAI API key from https://platform.openai.com/api-keys
+- ℹ️ Check the usage at: https://platform.openai.com/usage

 ```bash
 # Use your preferred method of setting the ENV var (e.g. https://direnv.net)